liquidregistrar/liquid-docs/docs/source/whmcs.rst

 3. Setup WHMCS Configuration
 	a.
 Now, login to your WHMCS Administration Area
 	b.
 Go to Setup > Products/Services > Domain Registrars
 	c.
-Choose "ResellerCamp" in the registrar dropdown menu and enter both the Reseller ID and API Key noted above.
+Choose "Liquid" in the registrar dropdown menu and enter both the Reseller ID and API Key noted above.
 	d.
 Then click Save Changes

 .. image:: resellercamp-whmcs.jpg